sulantha2006/VoxelStats/README.md

-    Permission to use, and copy this software and its documentation for any non-commercial purpose and without fee is hereby granted, provided that the above copyright notice appear in all copies.
+    Permission to use, and copy this software and its documentation for any non-commercial purpose and without fee is hereby granted, provided that the above copyright notice appears in all copies.
-    External library packages bundled with this software are covered and goverened by thier own copyright notice.
+    External library packages bundled with this software are covered and governed by thier own copyright notice.

     COMMERCIAL, GOVERNMENT OR MILITARY ORGANIZATIONS WHO WISH TO USE THE SOFTWARE SHOULD REQUEST PERMISSION FROM THE AUTHORS.